simsong/pdf-analyzer/doc/theory-of-operation.md

 One YAML file corresponds to one SQLite database and one output directory.
 The configured version strings are still supported, but the analyzer also computes automatic prompt/schema fingerprints so cache invalidation follows actual structural changes.

+## Runtime Environment

+The current runtime environment surface is intentionally small.

+Application code uses:

+- `GEMINI_API_KEY`

+This variable is required only for runs that make Gemini API calls.
+Report-only rerenders using `--no-gemini` can run without it if the needed cached state is already present in SQLite.

 ## Durable State

 The analyzer writes the following durable outputs into `output_directory`: